Essential

 How to use ApifyForge's AI agent tools to debug MCP server connections, design multi-actor pipelines, optimize actor output for LLM token efficiency, and generate integration templates.

-ApifyForge includes four tools for developers building AI agent workflows with Apify actors: the MCP Connection Debugger, the Agent Pipeline Builder, the LLM Output Optimizer, and the Integration Template Generator.
-These tools help you connect actors to AI agents, chain actors together, reduce token costs, and integrate with automation platforms.
+ApifyForge includes three tools for developers building AI agent workflows with Apify actors: the Agent Pipeline Preflight, the LLM Output Optimizer, and the Integration Template Generator.
+These tools help you chain actors together, reduce token costs, and integrate with automation platforms.

-The Agent Pipeline Builder at apifyforge.com/tools/pipeline-builder helps you design multi-actor data pipelines where one actor's output feeds into the next actor's input.
+The Agent Pipeline Preflight at apifyforge.com/tools/pipeline-builder helps you design multi-actor data pipelines where one actor's output feeds into the next actor's input.

 Why pipelines matter